 That’s why we’re talking about coffee flavor combinations.
 These are all ways to make your coffee more exciting and enjoyable.
 We’re not just talking about adding a dash of vanilla syrup or perhaps some cocoa powder.
 Those ideas have been done to death.

-Instead, we’re interested in more unusual flavors, particularly those that combine multiple ingredients.
+Instead, we’re interested in more unusual flavors and flavor combinations, particularly those that combine multiple ingredients.
 Some of these will work with any type of coffee.
 Other times, you might need to start with a mild drink, like a latte.
 Otherwise, the strength of the coffee would drown out any other flavors.

 Mochas are famous.
 That’s hardly surprising, as the coffee and chocolate combo is tough to beat.
 But, why not mix it up a little?